 A typical optimization occurs in two steps:

-You can track the status of your optimization by clicking on the words "Optimization in Progress", visible directly below your Total Optimized Savings balance visible in the upper-right corner of your Max Dashboard.
+You can track the status of your optimization by clicking on the words "Optimization in Progress", visible directly below your Total Optimized Savings balance in the upper-right corner of your Max Dashboard.
 You can also click on "Optimizations" at the top of your screen, and then select the date of your most recent optimization.
 You will then see a diagram illustrating each of the funds transfers, as pictured below:

-During the funds transfer process, the portion of your funds that are being transferred may be unavailable for 1–3 days as they move from one bank to another via the ACH network.
+During the funds transfer process, the portion of your funds that are being transferred may be unavailable for 1–3 business days as they move from one bank to another via the ACH network.
 All funds transfers are managed by your existing banks; Max never takes custody of your funds.